carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 This script will only use a single CPU for its entire run, so it's classified as a serial process.

+Let's write a Python program, `pi.py`, to estimate &#960; for us.
-In the Python script, we start by importing the `numpy` module for calculating the results, and the `sys` module to process command-line parameters:
+Start by importing the `numpy` module for calculating the results, and the `sys` module to process command-line parameters:

 ```
 import numpy as np